Ariesdiamond12/Ariesdiamond12/README.md

 ###

-<p align="left">👩‍💻 I am a versatile web and mobile developer, experienced in building web applications with a focus on strong skills in ReactJS and React Native, Tailwind CSS, and tools like NextUI.
+<p align="left">👩‍💻 I am a versatile web and mobile developer, experienced in building web applications with a focus on strong skills in ReactJS and React Native, Tailwind CSS, and tools like HeroUI(NextUI).
 I also have a passion for enhancing user experiences.</p>

 ###